vitesh-reddy/Blogify/frontend/DOC.md

    - On success, user is authenticated and can access blog features.

 3. **Blog Management:**
-   - User can create, auto-save, publish, edit, and view blogs.
+   - User can create, auto-save, publish, edit, view, and delete blogs.
    - Blogs are fetched and displayed in lists (drafts/published).

 4. **Logout:**